FallenDeity/Rhythm/README.md

 ![Secrets](Assets/secret.png)

 Once you have completed all the above steps, you can now delete the certificate file and the `Base64` encoded string of the certificate file from your solution folder.
 Do not commit the certificate file or the `Base64` encoded string of the certificate file to your repository.

+> [!WARNING]
+> Before deleting the certificate `pfx` file make sure you have installed the certificate on your local machine.
+You can install the certificate by double clicking the `pfx` file and following the installation wizard.